TOLDOTECHNIK/buildroot-webkit/README.md

 ### Node.js
 Buildroot compiled Node.js binaries do start much slower than prebuilt ones from nodejs.org That's why on Raspberry Pi Zero the browser gets loaded before the internal Node.js server is ready.
 This then results in a blank page screen.
-To solve this issue we use these binaries in the prebuilt images instead https://nodejs.org/download/release/v8.12.0/node-v8.12.0-linux-armv6l.tar.xz
+To solve this issue we took the node binary from the prebuilt ones instead: https://nodejs.org/download/release/v8.16.0/node-v8.16.0-linux-armv6l.tar.gz
 If you're compiling your own image you can achieve this by creating a sub folder `mkdir -p ./board/toldotechnik_rpi/rootfs-overlay/usr/bin` and copy the `node` binary into it.

 ### OSX terminal error when using nano